albar965/littlenavmap-manual/src/en/MENUS.rst

 |Options| Options
 ^^^^^^^^^^^^^^^^^

-Opens the options dialog which allows to change the user interface, map display, weather and more.
+Opens the dialog :doc:`OPTIONS` which allows to change the user interface, map display, weather and more.

-Open :doc:`OPTIONS`.

 .. _window-menu: